TASWEGIAN WOOD BANK

 • To respectfully honour and bank the resources invested in trees, ONEtree at a time, within a network of WOODbankers while looking ahead towards sustainable resource management in a changing world.

-• To build, develop and bank a sustainable wood resource in context of the ecosystems and cultural landscapes that the resources are drawn from – urban, rural, industrial and in 'natural environments'.
+• To build, develop and bank a sustainable wood resource in context of the ecosystems and the cultural landscapes that the resources are drawn from – urban, rural, industrial and in 'natural environments'.

 • To initiate projects and programs that belong to and in places and that honour and celebrate the importance of trees.
-That is the resources invested in trees in the context of cultural landscaping and the communities that shape and make HOMEplaces in them.
+That is the resources and carbon invested in trees in the context of cultural landscaping and the communities that shape and make HOMEplaces in them.

 • To commission designers and makers and cultural producers to realise their work, using WOODbanked resources, collaboratively or cooperatively relative to the available banked wood resource.